 Our charter and bylaws make it more difficult for our stockholders to take corporate actions at stockholders' meetings.
 In addition, stock options, restricted stock and restricted stock units granted under our 1997 Stock Option Plan and 2004 Stock Incentive Plan become immediately exercisable or automatically vest upon a change in control.
 Delaware law also makes it difficult for stockholders who have recently acquired a large interest in a company to consummate a business combination transaction with the company against its directors' wishes.
 Finally, restrictions imposed by our dealer agreements may impede or prevent any potential takeover bid.
-Generally, our franchise agreements allow the manufacturers the right to terminate the agreements upon a change of control of our company and impose restrictions upon the transferability of any significant percentage of our stock to any one person or entity who may be unqualified, as defined by the manufacturers may prevent or seriously impede a potential takeover bid.
+Generally, our franchise agreements allow the manufacturers the right to terminate the agreements upon a change of control of our company and impose restrictions upon the transferability of any significant percentage of our stock to any one person or entity who may be unqualified, as defined by the manufacturer, to own one of its dealerships.
+The inability of a person or entity to qualify with one or more of our manufacturers may prevent or seriously impede a potential takeover bid.
 In addition, provisions of our lending arrangements create an event of default on a change in control.
 These agreements, corporate governance documents and laws may have the effect of delaying or preventing a change in control or preventing stockholders from realizing a premium on the sale of their shares if we were acquired.